List of Via Rail rolling stock: Rail Diesel Cars

 A pair of RDC-1s at Qualicum Beach on the now-discontinued Malahat service in 2009.

-The Budd Rail Diesel Car (RDC) is a self-propelled diesel multiple unit railcar.
-These were used extensively by both the Canadian National and Canadian Pacific Railways for outlying routes.
-Via currently rosters seven RDCs and contracted with Industrial Rail Services for C$12.6 million to refurbish and upgrade all six.
-The upgraded units would include new seating, wheelchair accessible washrooms, LED interior lighting, controls, wiring, heating, air conditioning systems, braking systems and rebuilt engines that meet Euro 2 standards.
-The rebuilt units have also been modified to remove the control cab from one end of each unit, so passengers are never required to pass through the cab when entering or exiting the train.
-Following the bankruptcy of IRSI, work rebuilding the RDCs was completed by Canadian Allied Diesel (CAD) at the IRSI facility in Moncton.
+The Budd Rail Diesel Car is a self-propelled diesel multiple unit railcar, used extensively by both Canadian National and Canadian Pacific on outlying routes.
+Via's cars have two engines rated at 280 hp each, a 35 kW head-end power supply and a maximum speed of 136 km/h.
+Via describes its RDCs as the only examples anywhere still in regular service.

+In 2010 Via contracted with Industrial Rail Services Incorporated for C$12.6 million to rebuild six cars, the work covering new seating, wheelchair accessible washrooms, LED interior lighting, controls, wiring, heating, air conditioning, braking systems and rebuilt engines meeting Euro 2 standards.
+The rebuilt cars had the control cab removed from one end so that passengers are not required to pass through the cab when boarding or alighting, and were fitted with diaphragms allowing movement between cars.
+Following the bankruptcy of Industrial Rail Services, the work was completed by Canadian Allied Diesel at the Moncton facility.